A journey of 1000 miles…

 Given this, MapMerge is maybe not the single “best” solution.

-But let’s also have a look at how the other implementations did with workload present in the system: Both IN-List and CursorLoop slowed down a bit – CursorLoop took more than double as long as before.
+But let’s also have a look at how the other implementations did with the workload present in the system: Both IN-List and CursorLoop slowed down a bit – CursorLoop took more than double as long as before.

 However, neither of those implementations did impact the workload throughput as badly as the MapMerge code did.